The connection between RMSs and human revenue managers — Photo by Revenue Team by Franco Grasso

 Autopilot and human activities

-The recent invasion of Russia in Ukraine brought similar challenges to revenue managers in some (directly and indirectly) affected countries.
-But the future can potentially hold even positive events where revenue managers need to switch off the autopilot, temporarily set a manual mode and teach the machine with newer and more relevant data.
+The invasion of Russia in Ukraine or some natural disasters brought similar challenges to revenue managers in some (directly and indirectly) affected countries.
+But the future can potentially hold even positive events where revenue managers need to switch off the autopilot, temporarily set a manual mode and train the machine with newer and more relevant data.

 Besides, the software alone can’t give insights into investments or cutting costs, staff scheduling, and other key activities.
 That’s too sophisticated for a machine.